liuyc09/GestureRecog/README.txt

 1. The masks are configurable with the first form, but if there are skin-similar (in HSV) regions in the background, it can be hard to find the right masks.
-I have added a hardcoded inverse option that allows for a bit more configurability (specifically if the sought after color bridges the max and min of the hue spectrum) but there are environments that can still cause malfunction.
+I have added a hardcoded inverse option that allows for a bit more configuration (specifically if the sought after color bridges the max and min of the hue spectrum) but there are environments that can still cause malfunction.
 This could be avoided by using either background substitution (Codebook method), or histogram training.